 The Job Description and Person Specification of a trainee Clinical Psychologist position for the North Wales Clinical Psychgology Programme is available here.

 All of the criteria below are used in the shortlisting process, obtain the required information from the education transcript.
 Criteria identified with an * refer to the minimum criteria that all candidates need to meet.
 These criteria are assessed by NHS Clinical Psychologists and programme staff.
-Please note: This course is unable to accept applications from overseas students due to the fact that it is funded by the NHS.
+Please note: Due to funding regulations, we are unable to accept applications from candidates who qualify for overseas fees.

 - You need to have completed your undergraduate degree at the time you are applying.